Cost Segregation for Residential Rental Property: Complete Guide

 Real estate professional IRS qualification two-part test criteria checklist infographic

-Meeting both tests — plus material participation in the specific rental activity — removes the passive classification entirely.
+Meeting both tests, along with material participation in the specific rental activity, removes the passive classification entirely.

 When Cost Segregation May Not Generate Strong Returns